VincentVanCode101/GoCrawlDeepl/README.md

 - The `crawl/deepl` project is a Go-based application (`go 1.22.0`) designed to translate the contents of your current clipboard-storage using Deepl's web interface from [your desired language to another desired language](#setup-desired-languages-in-an-env-file) and optionally send the translations via a [Telegram bot](#setup-telegram-bot).
 - The application leverages Docker to ensure a consistent and isolated environment for development and execution.
 - It serves as a project for me to learn the Golang programming language.
 Feel free to give feedback or open pull requests.
-- This app only works as intended if you have xclip installed [look here](#requirements), which mostly only will be linux
+- This app only works as intended if you have xclip installed [(look here)](#requirements), which mostly only will be linux
     - To run it on MacOS or Windows [have a look at the stuff here](#macos-and-windows)

 ## Current Setup
-### How It Works
+### How It Works Inside
-- **Starting the application**: The application is run in a [docker container](#docker-setup), when starting it the current clipboard-contents is retrieved and passed as an argument which is to be translated
+- **Starting the application**: The application is run in a [docker container](#docker-setup), when starting it the current clipboard-contents is retrieved and passed as an argument to the go-app which is than to be translated.
 - **Initialization**: The application first checks for an active internet connection.
 - **Chrome Context**: A Chrome context is created to allow headless browsing.
 - **Translation**: The text is translated by navigating to the Deepl website and extracting the translated text using Chromedp.